Loving mother standing with her smiling young son in the sunny doorway of their home.

 At first glance, it might not seem like alimony payments and mortgage qualification have anything to do with one another.
 However, you can actually use alimony payments as an income stream when applying for a mortgage to help you secure a home loan.

 On the other hand, if you currently pay alimony to an ex-spouse, your lender considers these payments to be debt.
-Read on for more information about how to get a mortgage when alimony payments are a part of the equation.
+It’s important to know how to get a mortgage when alimony payments are a part of the equation.

 Can Alimony Help You Qualify For A Mortgage?

 You’ll need to submit proof of all of your income streams when you apply for a mortgage, and lenders consider alimony checks to be a valid source of income.
-Alimony can boost your total monthly income and can, therefore, convince lenders to extend you a larger mortgage.
+Alimony can boost your qualifying income and can, therefore, convince lenders to extend you a larger mortgage loan.

 Keep in mind that alimony payments are different from child support payments.
 Alimony, which is sometimes referred to in court documents as spousal support or a spousal maintenance payment, is a payment from one spouse to another that provides support following a divorce.